 Obtaining punitive damages is an important goal of personal injury cases involving at-fault intoxicated drivers.
 These damages are distinct from personal injury damages, which are meant to compensate a victim for his or her damages.
 Punitive damages, in contrast, are meant to penalize the wrongdoer and deter others from similar unacceptable behavior like driving while drunk.
 Cases involving punitive damages require an experienced attorney skilled at motivating a jury to not only award fair and just compensatory damages, but also meaningful and effective punitive damages to send a message that a community will not tolerate needless injuries or deaths caused by drunk drivers.

-If you have been injured or a loved has been killed because of a drunk driving accident in Missouri or Illinois, call Sansone & Lauber Injury Lawyers today at (314) 863-0500 to discuss your legal rights.
+If you have been injured or a loved has been killed because of a drunk driving accident in St. Louis, call Sansone & Lauber Injury Lawyers today at (314) 863-0500 to discuss your legal rights.
 NO FEE GUARANTEE: you pay nothing unless we win for you.
 Contact us now to get started.

 Drunk Driving Accident FAQs